 Our skin protects us, regulates our temperature and helps us to feel objects.
 As we grow older, our skin becomes more fragile and takes longer to heal from injuries.
 Astronauts lose more skin cells and age faster during spaceflight.
 A common complaint of astronauts is cracking skin and rashes or itchiness.

 This experiment is the first research into skin in space, collecting data on skin structure, oxygenation, hydration and elasticity.
 The goal is to develop a computer model of how skin ages.
 Results on Thomas’s skin will improve the model and could contribute to helping protect people’s skin on Earth as well as in space.

 Astronauts have been known to grow by up to 7 cm as their spines lengthen in weightlessness.
 As a result, many suffer from backache during their missions.
-Thomas will evaluate in space a new suit designed to combat the lack of gravity effects by squeezing the body from the shoulders to the feet with a similar force to that felt on Earth.
+Thomas evaluated in space a new suit designed to combat the lack of gravity effects by squeezing the body from the shoulders to the feet with a similar force to that felt on Earth.

 Each Skinsuit is tailor-made for its wearer with a bidirectional weave.
 The suits need to fit tightly but comfortable, while creating the right amount of force in the right places.

 ESA’s Space Medicine Office worked with the universities of Kings College and University College in London, England, and the Massachusetts Institute of Technology, USA, to test the suit prototypes.